TP logo

 28th May

-The feast of St Bernard of Montjoux, the patron saint of mountaineers, who built two refuges for travellers in the Alpine passes that now bear his name – the Great and the Little Bernard.
-He also gave his name, of course, to a famous breed of rescue dog.
+The feast of St Bernard of Montjoux, the patron saint of mountaineers, who built refuges for travellers in the Alps.
+A much-loved breed of dog and two Alpine passes – the Great and the Little Bernard – still bear his name.

-His feast-day was also – by coincidence, I suppose, rather than design – the day on which Edmund Hillary and Tensing Norgay were left alone by the rest of their team, to spend the night precariously camped on an ice slope below the summit of Mount Everest, before they made their final ascent of the peak the following day, 29th May 1953.
+This feast was – by coincidence, I suppose – the night that Edmund Hillary and Tensing Norgay, left alone by the rest of their team, spent precariously camped on an ice slope below the summit of Mount Everest, before they made their final ascent on the following day, 29th May 1953.

 The poem is about my eldest brother, and also appears on his birthday, 15th August.